 As a first step towards the nonlinear analysis, we discuss the simpler case of the pitchfork bifurcation, and then turn to the more involved Hopf bifurcation analysis.

-\subsubsection{Pitchfork Bifurcation for $\eps_\psi=0$}
+\subsubsection{Pitchfork bifurcation for $\eps_\psi=0$}

 We keep $\eps_\psi=0$ fixed so that the last equation in \eqref{4D_Origin} can be dropped.
-The linearization in the steady forward motion gives the matrix $A$ from \eqref{Matrix_A} reduced to the 3-by-3 upper left matrix, with block diagonal structure and hence an eigenvalue $p_{11}\neq0$ for the HTC values.
-The remaining 2-by-2 block, which we call $B$, has determinant that is linear in $\eps_r$ and vanishes at the unique positive value $\eps_{r_1}$ from \eqref{function_eps}, as in the proof of Theorem \ref{Thm_eps_curve}.
-We readily find numerically that for the HTC values $B_0:=B|_{\eps_r = \eps_{r_1}}$ has eigenvectors $e_0$ for the eigenvalue zero, and $e_1$ for the non-zero eigenvalue $\lambda$.
-This means that the bifurcation upon changing $\eps_r$ will be purely of steady states and we thus seek solutions of the reduced \eqref{4D_Origin} with zero left-hand side.
-Since $f_1, f_2$ are quadratic of second order modulus type, we expect a non-smooth pitchfork bifurcation as in the truncated normal form $\sigma x|x| + \teps x =0$, where the sign of $\sigma\neq 0$ determines the super- or subcritical character of the bifurcation.
-Here, $\teps=g(\eps_\w)$ with a local bijection $g$.
+Hence, the linear part $A$ reduces to its upper left $3\times 3$-submatrix that consists of a block $\lambda_1=p_{11}<0$ as well as {\black the} $2\times 2$-block {\black $B=(p_{ij})_{2\leq i,j\leq 3}$}.
+Theorem~\ref{Thm_eps_curve} implies that $B$ possesses an eigenvalue $\lambda<0$ as well as an eigenvalue that crosses through zero as $\eps_r$ crosses through $\eps_{r_1}$, which is a unique positive value for the HTC.
+In particular, $B_0:=B|_{\eps_r = \eps_{r_1}}$ has eigenvectors $e_0$ for the zero eigenvalue and $e_1$ for $\lambda$, and the bifurcation upon changing $\eps_r$ will be purely of steady states.
+We thus seek solutions of the reduced \eqref{4D_Origin} with zero left-hand side.
+Since $f_1, f_2$ are quadratic of second-order modulus type, we expect a nonsmooth pitchfork bifurcation as in the truncated normal form $\sigma x|x| + \teps x =0$. {\black Here $x$ is the unknown variable and} the sign of the parameter $\sigma\neq 0$ determines the super- or subcritical character of the bifurcation.